UCRajkumar/ecSeg/README.md

 # ecSeg: Semantic Segmentation of Metaphase Images containing Extrachromosomal DNA

 ecSeg is a tool used to segment and analyze metaphase images containing ecDNA.
-It also has an extension to analyze FISH probes on metaphase images. ecSeg is the latest version of ECdetect used to perform the analysis in [Extrachromosomal oncogene amplification drives tumour evolution and genetic heterogeneity, Tuner 2017] (https://www.nature.com/articles/nature21356).
-Updates: Replacement of convolutional blocks with residual blocks and the incorporation of [mutli-scale context aggregation by dilated convolutions](https://arxiv.org/abs/1511.07122).
+It also has an extension to analyze FISH probes on metaphase images. ecSeg is the latest version of ECdetect used to perform the analysis in [Extrachromosomal oncogene amplification drives tumour evolution and genetic heterogeneity, Tuner 2017](https://www.nature.com/articles/nature21356).

 Rajkumar, U. et al. *ecSeg: Semantic Segmentation of Metaphase Images containing Extrachromosomal DNA.* iScience.
 21, 428-435.
 (2019)